pvCNN: Privacy-Preserving and Verifiable Convolutional Neural Network Testing

 While many \wjs{awesome} efforts have been done to make CNN prediction/testing verifiable~\cite{ghodsi2017safetynets, collantes2020safetpu, lee2020vcnn, fengzen, keuffer2018efficient, zhao2021veriml, madi2020computing, liuzkcnn} using cryptographic proof techniques~\cite{thaler2013time, groth2016size, agrawal2018non, campanelli2019legosnark, fiore2020boosting, mouris2021zilch}, we still need a new design satisfying our scenario requirements.
 We now clarify our scenario requirements, which cannot be fully satisfied by the previous work (see explanation in Section~\ref{sec:work}).
-As shown in Fig.~\ref{fig:intro}, a publicly accessible platform (in gray color), \emph{e.g.}, ModelZoo\cite{caffe2019zoo} and Kaggle\cite{kaggle2010data}, can allow third-party \emph{developers} to advertise their CNN models towards users for earning profits.
-For \emph{users} who will pay for a CNN model, they have a natural concern on the CNN model's truthful performance, taking into account the aforementioned reports.
-To address the concern, the platform can announce a crowdsourcing task to test the CNN model, such that \emph{testers} participate in probing the model performance using their test datasets.
-Note that both the model parameters and test datasets are not revealed on the platform while the model architectures can be public.
-Considering the presence of an untrusted CNN developer, our design empowers him/her with a proving ability to convince a later-coming user of the truthful CNN performance over given multi-tester test datasets, satisfying three requirements as follows:
+As shown in Fig.~\ref{fig:intro}, a publicly accessible platform (in gray color), \emph{e.g.}, ModelZoo\cite{caffe2019zoo}, Kaggle\cite{kaggle2010data} and \wjsSec{AWS Marketplace~\cite{awsModel}}, can allow third-party \emph{developers} to advertise their CNN models towards users for earning profits.
+For \emph{users} who will pay for a CNN model, they may be understandably concerned about its performance, given previous reports of misleading claims. \wjsSec{The platform might have a motivation to maintain a good reputation for sustainability by publishing good models.} To address the concerns, the platform can announce a crowdsourcing task to test the CNN model, such that \emph{testers} participate in probing the model performance using their test datasets. \wjsRR{Note that the model parameters and test datasets are not disclosed on the platform, while the model architectures can be public.} Our design empowers untrusted CNN developers by providing them with a way to prove the truthful performance of their models over multiple test datasets to convince potential users.
+The design needs to satisfy three requirements as follows:

 (a) \emph{\textbf{Public verifiability and no need of interaction.}} Since the user is later-coming and not pre-designated, proof generation and verification w.r.t the CNN testing should not share private information between the developer (\emph{i.e.}, prover) and the user (\emph{i.e.}, verifier), and thereby requiring public verifiability.
 The proving ability should also be non-interactive, due to that the CNN developer, the user and testers are not always simultaneously online.